Naomi R. Shatz

 Prior Experience

-Prior to joining Zalkind, I was a Skadden Fellow and a staff attorney with the New York Civil Liberties Union (NYCLU).
+Before joining Zalkind, I was a Skadden Fellow and a staff attorney with the New York Civil Liberties Union (NYCLU).
 In this role, I represented one of the first students in the country alleging discrimination by his school in violation of Title IX for ignoring his complaints of harassment by other students based on a failure to conform to gender stereotypes.
 I helped this client secure a settlement wherein the school district not only compensated the student but agreed to overhaul its policies and practices for preventing and addressing harassment of students.
 I also represented New York City public school students in a class-action suit challenging police practices in the schools.

 Professional Activities